 Trail Route Description: The Pusch Ridge Wilderness Bypass is an alternate

 route for trail users to avoid the wilderness area.
-From the Gordon Hirabayashi Trailhead
+It is also the preferred route for equestrians

 the route goes across the Catalina Highway and then follows the Bug Springs Trail.
 Then it goes